rozPierog/ProjektKomunikator/Documents/README.md

 # Documents

-Folder for all documentantion and general paperwork
+Directory for all documentantion and general paperwork